omlinky/sqm/README.md

 ## How to run on Kali:

-- Choose GNOME Desktop Environment during installation process instead of Xfce(Kali’s default desktop environment) to run and use SQLmap Command Builder out of box.
+- Choose GNOME Desktop Environment during installation process instead of Xfce(Kali’s default desktop environment) to run and use SQLmap Command Builder out of the box.
 ![Alt text](https://user-images.githubusercontent.com/79360483/110434494-2c422b00-80b2-11eb-8dba-15bee96a553a.png)
 - Check your python version
 ```sh